CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

       TF_VAR_uniquename: ${{ secrets.UNIQUE_NAME }}
 ```
 ## Code runner

-After we define the Triggers and the Name of the workflow we need to Specify its "`jobs`".
-In our Example we split the Pipeline into two Jobs "`terraform`" and "`terraformapply`".

-This is done to allow for manual Approval.
-More on that later.
+TODO

-Next we Specify what image we Expect our job to run on:
+Next we specify what image we expect our job to run on:
 "`runs-on: ubuntu-latest`"

 ```